gesteves/kona/README.md

 #### Dark Visitors

 This imports updated robots.txt directives from [Dark Visitors](https://darkvisitors.com/) to prevent data scrapers from scraping the site's content to train LLMs.
-To set it up, set up an acccount there to grab an access token, and add it to the environment variable.
+To set it up, set up an account there to grab an access token, and add it to the environment variable.

 #### Netlify build hook